SilkRose/Pony/stories/script-kitty/script-kitty.md

 "Let's have coffee, then."

-***
+## String Substitution

 Rarity handed Fluttershy the cat carrier containing Opal.
-"Thank you so much darling for watching Opal.
+"Thank you so much for watching Opal, darling.
 I'll be back as soon as I can."

 Fluttershy took the carrier and set it down before letting Opal out.
 "It's no problem, I love watching her."